typomedia/patchouli/README.md

 - [ ] refactor some quirky code
 - [ ] write some tests...

+## Systemd

+You can use the provided [patchouli.service](patchouli.service) file to run `patchouli` as a daemon.
+If not running in a container, change the `User` and `Group` for security reasons.

+    sudo mkdir /var/patchouli
+    sudo cp patchouli.service /etc/systemd/system/patchouli.service
+    sudo systemctl daemon-reload
+    sudo systemctl enable --now patchouli
+    sudo systemctl status patchouli

 ## License

 Patchouli is licensed under the [GNU General Public License v3.0](LICENSE).